telerik/blazor-docs/_contentTemplates/grid/common-link.md

 * Numeric, DateTime and Enum types can use such formats.
 String and Boolean types are displayed without such a format, however.

 * The `CurrentInfo.CurrentCulture` is used when rendering the formats, so if you need specific formats for specific users, you must set the culture of the app accordingly.

+* The `DisplayFormat` parameter defines the format that is used to render Numeric or DateTime values when the component initializes.
+As it is not applied in edit mode, the editor will display the default format of the field depending on the culture.
+In order to customize the format when editing, together with setting the `DisplayFormat` parameter, you can use Editor Template for [Grid]({%slug grid-templates-editor%}) or [TreeList]({%slug treelist-templates-editor%}).
 #end